visual-framework/vf-core/components/vf-card-container/README.md

 ## About

-A three-column container for `vf-card`.
+A multi-column container for `vf-card`.

 ## Usage

+### Columns

+The containier defaults to three columns (the recommended number of image-based cards per row).
+However if text-only cards are being used, a 4-column variant is supported `cards_per_row: 4` which appends CSS class `vf-card-container__col-4`.

 ### CSS Custom Properties